Yours-truly-11611/alex-again/content/_index.md

 cascade:
   featured_image: './image/elephantrock.jpg'
 ---
-All posts are not final; you'll find a "last modified" date instead of a publish date.
+All posts are not final.
 Think of my posts as ongoing thought processes.

 I'm inexperienced in the realm of electronic wizardry, so this blog is my little html creative playground.